AKM Nurul Islam (botanist)

 AKM Nurul Islam (27 October 1928 – 1 July 2006) was a Bangladeshi botanist and academician.
 He was selected as the National Professor of Bangladesh in 2006.
 He was a Fellow of Bangladesh Academy of Sciences since 1980 and Bangladesh Botanical Society since 1997.

 Education

-Islam passed matriculation and intermediate science examinations from KD High School and Rajshahi Government College in 1945 and 1947 respectively.
+Nurul Islam passed matriculation and intermediate science examinations from KD High School and Rajshahi Government College in 1945 and 1947 respectively.
 He earned his bachelor's from Rajshahi Government College in 1949 and master's from University of Dhaka in 1951.
 He then completed his Ph.D. in physiology from Michigan State University.

 Career

-Islam joined the Kushtia College as a lecturer in biology and then served in the biology and botany departments of the University of Dhaka as lecturer (1952-1962), reader (1962-1972), professor (1972-1990), supernumerary professor (1991-2000) and honorary professor (2001-2006).
+Nurul Islam joined the Kushtia College as a lecturer in biology and then served in the biology and botany departments of the University of Dhaka as lecturer (1952-1962), reader (1962-1972), professor (1972-1990), supernumerary professor (1991-2000) and honorary professor (2001-2006).

-Islam served as the president of the Asiatic Society of Bangladesh during 1992-94 and the Bangladesh Botanical Society during 1985–1986.
+Nurul Islam served as the president of the Asiatic Society of Bangladesh during 1992-94 and the Bangladesh Botanical Society during 1985–1986.

 Works

-Islam had 194 publications on phycology.
+Nurul Islam had 194 publications on phycology.